Infrastructure Cost Management#

 How to clean up Kubernetes resources#

-OctaiPipe is designed to not leave hanging deployments and workloads behind, however things might go wrong in an unexpected way, so it’s important to know how you hand cleanup your kubernetes environment.
+OctaiPipe is designed to not leave hanging deployments and workloads behind, however things might go wrong in an unexpected way, so it’s important to know how you can manually clean up your kubernetes environment.
 Luckily, it can be achieved with a couple of simple commands.

 Note